 If you’ve respelled your child’s name to make it stand-out, it can be disappointing to realize that the respelled name is actually more common than you’d ever guessed.

 The math works like this: there’s really only one way to spell Harper or Charlotte.
-But Sophia carries Sofia on its back, and four spellings of Emily rank in the current Top 1000.
+But Sophia carries Sofia on its back, and four spellings of Eliana rank in the current Top 1000.
 There are dozens of Ella-Ellie names, lots of Addies, so many boy names related to John and Jack, and all of those -aidens are still running around, too.

 For parents, that means that a common sound can render a name far more popular than the numbers suggest.
 Briella and Breanna seem part of a club that’s been growing for years.
 But nothing really sounds like Daisy – which means that Top 200 Daisy becomes the more distinctive choice.
 The same is true for Harper and Charlotte.

-With boys’ names, it’s even tougher to puzzle out, because it’s less about Isabella/Isabelle/Isabel and more about name endings.
+With boys’ names, it’s even tougher to puzzle it out, because it’s less about Isabella/Isabelle/Isabel and more about name endings.
 The -aidens and the -axtons are sometimes less obvious, if only because they’re not listed right next to each other in the baby name book.

 Sometimes the comments seem snobbish, even downright rude.